sebastiansutter/techguides/pages/cipbootcamp/cipbootcamp.md

  There are plenty other commands to use, but these are by far the most common the author of these labs has used while setting these up :)

-### App Connect Enterprise
+## App Connect Enterprise

 10. Let's start by creating an App Connect Enterprise Integration Server.
 From the Platform Navigator, locate the middle panel for `Application Integration` and click on the `add new instance` link.
 11. A pop up window will give you some important information about pre-requisites for creating the instance.
 Click `continue`.
 12. This will take you to the chart configuration.
 If you scroll to the bottom, you can peruse the information about the chart you are about to use to create your instance of App Connect Enteprise.
 Click the `Configure` button to configure your chart.
+Other than the items listed below, we will be accepting the default values in the chart.
 13. Here you can fil in the information for install of your chart.
 Give your helm release a `name`.
 Call the release `ace-icip`.
 14. To the right of the `name` field, Select the `ace` namespace from the `Target Namespace` dropdown.
 15. Tick checkbox under `license`